quiet branches labs

 moving down

-when in doubt, go up. escalate on risk signals, not on discomfort. if everything is Zone 4, the problem is culture, not classification.
+when in doubt, go up. escalate on risk signals, not on discomfort. if everything is zone 4, the problem is culture, not classification.

-Zone 1 requires leadership protection. if every Zone 1 ticket needs manager approval, the zone no longer exists.
+zone 1 requires leadership protection. if every zone 1 ticket needs manager approval, the zone no longer exists.

-Zone 4 can be scoped down. only the parts that carry the risk move at Zone 4 pace. the rest does not have to wait. connection points between fast and slow scopes default to the higher zone.
+zone 4 can be scoped down. only the parts that carry the risk move at zone 4 pace. the rest does not have to wait. connection points between fast and slow scopes default to the higher zone.

 forced classification does not close the gap. if authority overrides PDVF, document who, what was skipped, and why.